luisfer/Neckar/README.md

 WHO

-I'm Luisfer Romero Calero (1986), a Spanish mobile developer, with some skills in HTML5, JavaScript, CSS, ExtJS, Java, C and Android.
+I'm Luisfer Romero Calero (1986), a Spanish mobile developer.
+I try to upload to Github projects in HTML5, JavaScript (ExtJS, ember.js, Handlebars, jQuery), CSS, Java, C and Android.
 If you want to tell me or ask me something about Neckar, I'll be up to read you at luisfer.romero.calero(at)gmail.com

 WHEN AND WHERE